 Putting it all together: plan a research project

-The participants have now completed the training and are planning how to carry out the research in both one-to-one and group sessions.
+The participants completed the training and planned how to carry out the research in both one-to-one and group sessions.

-We are expecting at least 150 responses and will be offering two part-time jobs to our peer researchers to evaluate the research, draft a report and share the findings across the Moving On Tyne & Wear partnership.
+We offered three part-time jobs to our peer researchers to evaluate the research, draft a report and share the findings across the Moving On Tyne & Wear partnership.